rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/Semi-Arid ET.md

 -- Processes like plant productivity, soil respiration, and biogeochemical cycling
 - Meteorological and vegetation conditions control ET when soil moisture is not limited (Shuttleworth, 1991)
 - In wet environments ET increases linearly with root zone water content (effective saturation)
-- In semi-arid conditions, ET is limited by soil moisture most of the time (Rodriquez-Iturbe, 2000)
 - More bare soil = more rapid evporation (Dugas et al, 1996)
 - Soil heat flux is 30% greater at shrublands than grasslands -- More bare soil in shrublands, stronger temp gradient at surface